EFA Doctoral Events – Frequently Asked Questions (FAQ)

 Below are some frequently-asked questions (FAQ) about the EFA Doctoral Tutorial (EFA-DT) – such as, how to submit / apply to these pre-conference PhD events, eligibility requirements, if EFA membership and/or registration for the EFA Annual Meeting are mandatory, timing & deadlines, etc. (NOTE: For answers to inquiries about the EFA Annual Meeting, please refer to the FAQ Frequently Asked Questions section of the relevant EFA conference website.)

 EFA Doctoral Tutorial – FAQ

-Question: With the pandemic, will the EFA Doctoral Tutorial and the EFA Annual Meeting actually take place in Spain?
+Question: With the pandemic, will the EFA Doctoral Tutorial and the EFA Annual Meeting actually take place in Amsterdam?
 Should I book travel and accommodation?

-Answer: At this stage, we are planning to hold the EFA 2022 conference in real life but this will be confirmed later.
+Answer: At this stage, we are planning to hold the EFA 2023 conference in real life .

 Question: I would like to submit to both the EFA Doctoral Tutorial and the EFA Annual Meeting.
 Can I do this?